codesqueak/SYWTWAM/docs/sync.md

 @RequestMapping("/sync/fortune/" + API_VERSION)
 public class SyncFortuneController extends RestBase<Fortune> implements IFortune<UUID, Fortune> {}
 ```
 Where the Key type is UUID and the Value type is Fortune.
-The Fortune class is annotated to transformed to / from JSON.
+The Fortune class is annotated to be transformed to / from JSON.
 Spring can manage this translation process automatically
 which makes sending and receiving JSON request / response bodies a trivial process.

 ## A Brief Overview of Annotations Used